RowEvans/autonomous-flight/README.md

 ## Status

 This project is in its early stages and is being actively developed.
-The current priority is getting GPS-based waypoint generation before the return-and-land sequence.
+The current priority is the return-and-land sequence.

 ## Personal Reflection